At PwC we believe that we have a responsibility to help create a sustainable future and make our world a better place.

 On a broader scale, we are committed to reducing our environmental impact by actively integrating principles of good environmental management into PwC workplaces around the world.
 In FY2013 we reported our Network GHG emissions for the first time as well as continuing to report on a range of community engagement indicators.
 PwC firms focus on results; understanding that we can only manage and improve what is measurable.

-I am proud of the progress firms in the PwC network have made by implementing policies and system changes – delivered through their people – to manage themselves in a more sustainable way.
+I am proud of the progress firms in the PwC network have made by implementing policy and system changes – delivered through behaviour change by their people.
 PwC firms will continue to engage with stakeholders and communities to have a positive impact in the places where PwC people live and work.
-I look forward to continuing PwC’s work with the UNGC in 2014, and furthering PwC’s commitment to doing the right thing and being a catalyst for change.
+I look forward to continuing PwC’s work with the UNGC, and furthering PwC’s commitment to doing the right thing and being a catalyst for change.

 Chairman, PricewaterhouseCoopers International Limited